Skip to Content

 However you can also take a prenatal course online that can give you all of the basics you need.

-Make your final midwife appointments
+Make your final medical appointments

-Get organised with your final midwife appointments.
+Get organised with your final midwife or doctor appointments.

 If your local hospital where you will be giving birth offers it, then have a tour of the maternity ward so you can get a feel for where you will be giving birth.